 Mark Gungor Wrote:

 “Now it’s not that I’m against being happy.
-I do believe God wants people to be happy, but not to the point that it overcomes the right thing to do (an important point to realize).
+I do believe God wants people to be happy, but not to the point that it overcomes the right thing to do.

-“…As I travel around the country, I am stunned at the number of people that I talk to who are ready to walk out on their family, walk away from their kids, walk away from their husband or their wife, and their pure justification is ‘God wants me to be happy.’
-You know, as if this was God’s standard for making His rules.
-I mean, this is ridiculous.
-I don’t think God was sitting up in heaven, saying, ‘thou shalt not commit adultery, unless it makes you happy, you know, I’m open to that.’ …Who told you God wants you to be happy to such a high degree?
+“…As I travel around the country, I am stunned at the number of people that I talk to who are ready to walk out on their family.
+They are ready to walk away from their kids, and their husband or their wife.
+And their pure justification is ‘God wants me to be happy.’
+It’s as if this was God’s standard for making His rules.
+This is ridiculous!
+I don’t think God was sitting up in heaven, saying, ‘thou shalt not commit adultery, unless it makes you happy.
+You know, I’m open to that.’ …Who told you God wants you to be happy to such a high degree?
 Oftentimes, God asks us to do things that make us profoundly unhappy.
 When Peter was being crucified upside-down, that was a bad day for him.”

 True?
 Absolutely!
 You have to look at the total picture of God’s will for us, not just cherry-pick and then rearrange God’s priorities for us.
 Do you want your children to be happy?
 Yes!
 But do you want them to have that happiness at the expense of others?
 Is your child’s happiness more important than his or her growing up to be a good, moral, kind-hearted, promise-keeping adult?